akinpoz/akinpoz-mvp/README.md

    - For example, getLocationsByUserID should be in the redux lifecycle as we can utilize it in the jukebox page, campaigns, etc. However, update location should probably just be a direct API called in the Modal.jsx file.
 3. Add toggle for allowing explicit songs on jukebox?
 4. Should the price for jukebox be fixed or should the establishment set the price?
+5. In next version, we need to decide on a single way to pass data through to components.
+My fault as I pass data through multiple different ways.
+Makes refracturing that much harder

 ## Our Code Standards